newatoms/guides/style-guide/readme.md

 * I remain engaged despite it's crazy length.
 Why?
 >*It reads more like a story than an article on technology because it follows a **narrative progression** *and has elements of **storytelling** *like fictitious characters and settings.*​

-* ​I've laughed out loud several times.​ Why? ​
+* I've laughed out loud several times.​ Why? ​
 >*The author incorporates down-to-earth humor at just the right spot on the spectrum between goofy and smart.
 Humor also keeps me engaged despite its length, punctuating the content with comic relief.
 This also makes a potentially heavy subject lighter/easier to read about because it's less threatening.*​

 * Though it's about complex ideas, I have no difficulty comprehending the content (it's accessible).
 Why? ​
 >*The author uses vocabulary that is sophisticated but not convoluted and uncomplicated but not dumb.
 Using this vocabulary, he creates straightforward examples to describe otherwise complex ideas.
 He does not make assumptions about what the reader knows but also does not assume the reader is stupid--he finds an effective equilibrium.
 He keeps the tone humble by often using himself as an example of ignorance or non-off-putting, self-deprecating humor.*​

 * It doesn't make me feel like an idiot for the things I don't know.
-Why? ​
+Why?
 >*The writer uses "we" and "our" rather than "you" and "your", including himself in the group that wishes to understand.*​

 ## Keep working on it